kindofwhat/playground-1hez1o33/integration-java.md

 # Integration with JavaScript

-Javascript is a first class [runtime](https://kotlinlang.org/docs/tutorials/javascript/kotlin-to-javascript/kotlin-to-javascript.html) for Kotlin
+Javascript is a first class [runtime](https://kotlinlang.org/docs/tutorials/javascript/kotlin-to-javascript/kotlin-to-javascript.html) for Kotlin.
+This allows for interessting scenarios:

+* Kotlin could be used to define objects which are created and consumed both in the browser and on the backend.
+* Kotlin can make use of the  [ts2kt](https://github.com/Kotlin/ts2kt) TypeScript-> Kotlin converter to create Kotlin artifacts out of Typescript definitions